jromers/k8s-ol-howto/nfs-client/README.md

 storageClass:
   archiveOnDelete: false
 ```
 Change the **server** and **path** settings in the values-nfs-client.yaml file to the NFS server and mountpath you use in your infrastructure.
-This configuration uses two Replicas and when an applications is deleted with Helm it also removes the files from the NFS store in stead of the default archiver option.
+This configuration uses two Replicas and when an applications is deleted with Helm it also removes the files from the NFS store.
+If you want to keep the data after the application is removed set archiveOnDelete to true.

 Install the provisioner:
 ```
 # helm install --name ext -f values-nfs-client.yaml stable/nfs-client-provisioner
+# kubectl get storageclass
+NAME         PROVISIONER                                AGE
+nfs-client   cluster.local/ext-nfs-client-provisioner   3m
-# kubectl k get pods
+# kubectl get pods
-NAME                                          READY     STATUS    RESTARTS   AGE ext-nfs-client-provisioner-769f9fcdd7-cpq4h   1/1       Running   0          1d
+NAME                                          READY     STATUS    RESTARTS   AGE ext-nfs-client-provisioner-6fcf996c79-5svck   1/1       Running   0          4m
-ext-nfs-client-provisioner-769f9fcdd7-lpdhb   1/1       Running   0          1d
+ext-nfs-client-provisioner-6fcf996c79-wcp57   1/1       Running   0          4m
 ```
 For the sake of simplicity, I did not pay much attention to the NFS permissions.
 In real production environments you should set proper UID and GID mappings between containers and NFS share.

 On my NFS server (with /export/kubernetes/devtest) I have the following directory permissions:
 ```
 # ls -l /export/kubernetes/
 total 4
 drwxr-xr-x 4 nfsnobody nfsnobody 4096 Dec 18 22:17 devtest
 ```

 ### NFS Client Provisioner Troubleshooting

-tbd